What to do when your training isn’t going to plan?

 Whatever the problem there is an expert who has been there, done that and has experience of working with your issue.

 The person you go to see needs to be someone you trust, respect and will heed their advice.
+Joining a personal training program can also help.

 I’m struggling still with a painful foot and calf every time I run since Wokingham Half Marathon and my school-girl error.
 I visited Emma Milligan at Lower Earley Osteopaths last week who told me not to run or cycle for 4 days after treatment she gave me on my foot/calf – I am sticking to that advice, as I want to make the start line of the London Marathon pain-free.